-Fall is officially in full swing here, in Camas and Washougal, Washington.
+Fall is officially in full swing here, in Washougal, Vancouver, and Camas, Washington.
 Amongst the falling rain, leaves are dropping as well.
 Though the leaves can be a beautiful sight to behold, they can also wreak havoc on your lawn and yard.

 How Leaves Affect Your Lawn

 If you are like most people, you take pride in your lawn.
 In order for your lawn to stay lush and healthy, it requires, amongst other things, air and sunlight.
 Leaves that are allowed to fall and remain on your lawn, block both of these necessities from reaching your lawn.
 A lack of air and sunlight create unsightly brown or dead spots throughout your lawn, turning your once appealing lawn into an unsightly eyesore.
 Furthermore, leaves that are left to lay upon your lawn trap moisture.
 This trapped moisture creates a breeding ground for mold and fungus, which have extremely damaging effects on your lawn.

 However, there is a simple remedy to all of these problems that leaves can create for your lawn; the continuous removal of them.
 Raking leaves into piles and composting them or removing them from your property is the best thing you can do for your lawn.

 How Leaves Affect Other Portions of Your Property

 Your lawn is not the only area of your yard to be concerned about in regard to leaves.
 Your driveway can quickly become overrun with leaf build up as well.
 Leaves left in the driveway are not only unsightly, but they can also be hazardous to your safety.
 Leaf buildup in your driveway can become slippery and create a condition that is unsafe for walking or even driving.